kaushikkm17/anime-generator/README.md

 # Anime Generator
-Generates a random anime or character
+Generates a random anime or character.
+A great way to find a new anime to watch without all the decision making and research.
 # Technologies used
 - HTML5
 - CSS3